Aging in Place now serves the entire city of Wilmington, NC.

-If you are over age 55, live in Wilmington, North Carolina and are beginning to think about life as a Senior, the AGING IN PLACE DOWNTOWN Program is meant for you.
+If you are over age 55, live in Wilmington, North Carolina and are beginning to think about life as a Senior, the AGING IN PLACE Program is meant for you.
 Regardless of your health, wealth, or type of home, you will be eligible to participate in this innovative program to help you remain in your own home as you age.
 We began our program in a limited area of downtown Wilmington.
-But today, while we have kept our name, we serve seniors in the entire City of Wilmington.
+But today we serve seniors in the entire City of Wilmington.

-AGING IN PLACE DOWNTOWN enables seniors to remain in their own homes with our service, called “Options Counseling.”
+AGING IN PLACE enables seniors to remain in their own homes with our service, called “Options Counseling.”
 We help you identify your current and future needs and assist you in accessing services that will keep you at home.
 We consider medical, mental health, social, homemaking, legal, technology, safety, home modification and maintenance, financial, nutrition, housing, and transportation factors that are crucial to aging in place.

 We inform you of resources in the community and how to access them, and we even suggest ways to pay for them.

 Please click on the buttons above for details on our programs and to find ways to help us.